 What You Need to Move a Piano

 If you have a grand piano, stop whatever you’re thinking of doing and call a moving company.
-Moving experts do not recommend amateurs to do any experiments with those.
+Removals experts do not recommend amateurs to do any experiments with those.
 This guide is all about moving an upright piano.

 So, for the removal of a piano are needed:

 - Work gloves;

 - Plastic wrap (cloth can be used too);

 - Heavy duty dolly;

 - Upper body strength of at least 4 people.

 How to Move an Upright Piano by Yourself

 - Measure and clear the path.
 Use tape or a rope to measure the door frames and make sure the piano can fit though them.
 Then clear the path from any obstructions, including carpets.